Sinar: View cameras

+From the code numbers, the main differences between the P- ("Perfection"), C- ("Combination"), and F ("Field")-series are the front and rear standards provided.
+As the name implies, the C-series combines the front (lens) standard from the F-series with the rear (image) standard from the P-series.
+A photographer who purchases an F-series camera can upgrade to the equivalent of a C- or P-series camera by changing the standards.
+In general, Sinar maintains broad component compatibility between the different modular view camera series and generations.

+In addition, the same bellows are used for a certain size across all series, so changing format within a series is also possible.
+For example, the bellows used for all 4×5 cameras is coded 452.11; changing any 4×5 camera to a 5×7 camera would require a new bellows (452.17) along with an appropriate rear standard, frame, and film holder.

+Norma (Standard)

+The original view camera introduced in 1947 and manufactured until 1969 was called the Sinar Standard or, more popularly, Norma, as labeled on the default 30 cm monorail.
+It was sold in different film sizes (4×5, 5×7, or 8×10).
+Like the later P-, C-, and F-series, it is a modular system, which Sinar billed as the "Construction-Unit", consisting of interchangeable basic components, including a tripod head (monorail clamp), tubular monorail, front and rear standards, and bellows connecting the standards; the only significant differences between the different film format sizes were the bellows, rear frame, and back.

+Carl Koch applied for patents in 1947 and received them for the film holders, front and rear standards, the "optical bench" monorail, and the camera itself.
+The primary technical advantage of the Sinar over other view cameras was moving the pivoting point for each standard from the center of each frame to the bottom.
+This permits a greater range of tilt angles.

+Sinar also marketed a version of the view camera with additional accessories, including a wide angle bellows and monorail extension, as the Sinar Expert.

 P-series

 The Sinar P, introduced in 1970, had asymmetric tilts and swings, as opposed to the traditional center or base tilts.
 This permitted rapid and precise settings without losing sharpness on the axis.

 The P series also introduced features such as self-arresting rack and pinion gearing and a precision-engineered quick format change system that allows the photographer to switch between 4x5/5x7/8x10 formats quickly without having to fully disassemble the rear standard.
 This was accomplished by using a common rear standard bearer and unlocking a single knob to switch among the various format frames.
 Another new feature implemented in the P series was the Sinar system of calculating swings and tilts as well as the Sinar depth of field calculator.
 A key feature of the Sinar P system, particularly in the domain of scientific and industrial photography, is the precise machine tolerances that are part of the fittings and movements.